IBM/charts/repo/ibm-helm/ibm-ucd-prod.md

 ## Disaster Recovery

-Backup product data and essential Kubernetes resources so that you can recover your UCD server instance after a disaster.
+Backup product data and essential Kubernetes resources so that you can recover your DevOps Deploy server instance after a disaster.

 ### Backup Kubernetes Resources

-Backup the Kubernetes resoures required to redeploy the UCD server after a disaster.
+Backup the Kubernetes resoures required to redeploy the DevOps Deploy server after a disaster.
 Follow these steps to save the configuration of essential Kubernetes resources.

 1. Save Helm values
    Run the following command to save a local copy of the Helm values file
 ```bash
 helm get values <Helm-release-name> --namespace <ucd_namespace> --all >savedHelmValues.yaml
 ```
-2. Save secret containing UCD server product passwords Find the value for the Values.secret.name property in the saved Helm values file above.
+2. Save secret containing DevOps Deploy server product passwords Find the value for the Values.secret.name property in the saved Helm values file above.
 This is the name of the secret we want to save a local copy of.
 Run the following command, replacing **ucdsecrets_name** with the value from the values.secret.name property.
 ```bash
 oc get secret <ucdsecrets_name> -n <ucd_namespace> -o yaml > <ucdsecrets_name>.yaml